brainbuz/Vote-Count/md/README.md

 *Vote for One* ballots may be resolved by one of two methods: *Majority* and *Plurality*.
 Majority vote requires a majority of votes to win (but frequently produces no winner), and Plurality which selects the choice with the most votes.

 Numerous methods have been proposed and tried for *Ranked Choice Ballots*.
 To compare these methods a number of criteria have been developed.
 While Mathematicians often treat these criteria as absolutes, from a policy perspective it may be more valuable to see them as a spectrum where a method may be considered to satisfy or fail with varying degrees of severity.
-From a policy perspective it is appropriate to group several of the criteria into a single group: Consistency.
-Finally typically Mathematicians do not directly consider Complexity, but from a policy perspective this is just as important as any of the other criteria, and is definitely a scale not an absolute.
+From a policy perspective it is appropriate to group most of the criteria into a single group: Consistency.
+Finally Mathematicians, typically, do not directly consider Complexity, but from a policy perspective this is just as important as any of the other criteria, and is definitely a scale not an absolute.

 ### The Criteria for Resolving Ranked Choice (including Score) Ballots